-Capital Gains Tax is payable to HM Revenue & Customs (HMRC) when an individual, trust or company sells or transfers or gifts property (tangible or intangible) to another entity realising a substantial financial gain.
+Firstly, what is it?
+Capital Gains Tax is payable to HM Revenue & Customs (HMRC) when an individual, trust or company sells , transfers or gifts property (tangible or intangible) to another entity realising a substantial financial gain.

 Complicated and detailed calculations are required in order to finalise how much Capital Gains Tax is payable on the disposal of a particular asset.
 There are many reliefs and exemptions available, which can reduce or eliminate your tax bill, and should help ensure you pay the minimum amount of Capital Gains Tax.

-Our advisers have many years experience in effective tax planning strategies to protect business and personal assets from the impact of Capital Gains Tax.
-Through a mixture of knowing what deductions can be made in computing the taxable gain, we can make a substantial impact on the actual CGT payable, whether the disposal has been made or is being considered, and help negotiate with HMRC in order to achieve the most favourable valuations.
+The Dains team has many years of experience in effective tax planning strategies to protect business and personal assets from the impact of Capital Gains Tax.
+Through a mixture of knowing what deductions can be made in computing the taxable gain, we can make a substantial impact on the actual Capital Gains Tax payable, whether the disposal has been made or is being considered, and help negotiate with HMRC in order to achieve the most favourable valuations.